danlargo/v4l2Camera/README.md

 Designed to run on linux based systems.
 Developed on a Pi5 and an Intel LInux PC, so it is sure to compile on a Debian based system if not all Linux variants.

-Developed with only basic interface requirements, should compile in most systems.
+Developed with only basic user interface requirements, should compile in most systems.

 Dependent on the STD C++ namespace support.